 Insuring a Ferrari costs about $5,922 a year for a typical model at the US average — above average — pricier than most brands.
 The cheapest is the F430 (~$2,747/yr), the priciest the 458 Italia (~$9,419/yr).
-Your own rate shifts with your state, age and record — but the model you pick sets the baseline.
+Your own rate shifts with your state, age and record, but the model you pick sets the baseline: across 8 Ferraris that baseline spans $2,747 to $9,419 a year.

 Ferrari insurance cost by model

 Estimated annual premium for every Ferrari model at the US average, cheapest first — from real HLDI insurance-loss indices.
-Click a model for its full page.
+Click a model for its full page — all 8 of them, from the F430 up to the 458 Italia.

 | Model | Est. premium | vs average | Verdict |